Octavius-Dante/Arthelais/UI5_APP_EXTRACTOR_PROJECT/Readme.md

 Project overview :

-Part 1 > made a copy version of the same preogram which allows multiple input using selection screen
+Part 1 > made a copy version of the same program which allows multiple input using selection screen

 Part 2 > displays alv report to get the list of standard and 'Z' Ui5 applicaitons in the system can be downloaded into excel or text file